 b.
-Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such the project may impede sustainable groundwater management of the basin? - No Impact c.
-Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would:
+Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such the project may impede sustainable groundwater management of the basin? - No Impact

 The project sites would not increase the amount of impervious surfaces, and therefore would not reduce the amount of existing groundwater recharge in the area.
 The Project would not use or increase the demand for groundwater.
 No impact would occur.